projectatomic/vagrant-service-manager/CONTRIBUTING.md

 # Contributing to ADB

-The following is a set of guidelines for contributing to the vagrant-adbinfo plugin, which is hosted in the `Project Atomic Organization <https://github.com/projectatomic>`_ on GitHub.
+The following is a set of guidelines for contributing to the vagrant-svcmgr plugin, which is hosted in the `Project Atomic Organization <https://github.com/projectatomic>`_ on GitHub.

 These are just guidelines, please use your best judgment and feel free to propose changes to this document in a pull request.